 What are the spreads on Plus500?

-Plus500 doesn’t charge most of the fees particular to some brokers.
+Plus500 doesn’t charge most of the fees particularly to some brokers.
 The platform wants the traders to come in and trade with ease without bothering about the huge fees they are likely to pay.

 We must mention that a bulk of the revenue accruable to Plus500 comes from its spreads.
 As a market maker, the broker tends to charge these spreads.
 The spreads are the differences between the cost of a CFD asset you bought and the price you sold the same asset.